 \subsection{Direct Preference Optimization (DPO)}

-Encoding symmetry improves structural validity; however, stability, uniqueness, and novelty remain critical for practical material discovery.
 To explicitly align our model toward generating crystals with desired properties, we employ an iterative form of Direct Preference Optimization (DPO) \citep{rafailov2023direct}, a reinforcement learning technique that directly optimizes model outputs based on ranked preferences as highlighted by Equation~\ref{eq:dpo}.
 We jointly optimize our model on three explicit objectives: thermodynamic stability, novelty with respect to a reference crystal set, and space group conditioning.

-\textbf{Stability} To train the model to prefer stable crystals, we use EquiformerV2 86M (eqV2) \citep{barroso2024open} as a reward signal. eqV2 is a Machine Learning Interatomic Potential (MLIP) that predicts relaxed formation energies for materials, serving as an efficient proxy for stability assessment.
+\textbf{Stability} To train the model to prefer stable crystals, we use EquiformerV2 86M (eqV2) \citep{liao2024equiformer, barroso2024open} as a reward signal. eqV2 is a Machine Learning Interatomic Potential (MLIP) that predicts relaxed formation energies for materials, serving as an efficient proxy for stability assessment.
 To guide the model towards generating more stable materials, we categorize a crystal's energy above the hull into one of three buckets: stable ($\leq0 \text{ eV/atom } E^{\text{hull}}$), metastable ($\leq0.08 \text{ eV/atom } E^{\text{hull}}$), or unstable ($>0.08 \text{ eV/atom } E^{\text{hull}}$).
 We create stability preference pairs $(x, y_w, y_l)$, where $x$ is the model prompt and $y_w$ and $y_l$ are accepted and rejected crystals.
 Concretely, we sample preference pairs to form (stable, metastable) and (stable/metastable, unstable) sets, forming a tiered dataset that encodes relative preferences over increasing degrees of thermodynamic stability.
 This allows us to incorporate fine-grained (stable, metastable) reward signals into our training set without overfitting to exact eqV2-predicted $E^{\text{hull}}$ values and without relying heavily on stable generations from the base model, which are too infrequent to provide sufficient training signal as seen in Appendix~\ref{sec:A2}.